oss-generic/process/docs/FormatsAndConventions.md

 An example commit message for a bug fix:

 ```
-Find command: make matching case insenstive
+Find command: make matching case insensitive

 Find command is case sensitive.

 A case insesitive find is more user friendly because users
 cannot be expected to remember exact case of the key words.

-Let's update the matching alorithm to use a case-insensitive
+Let's update the matching algorithm to use a case-insensitive
 matching.

 ```